crespire/crespire/README.md

 # &#128075; Hi, I'm Simmon Li!
 <sup>(pronounced Simon)</sup>

-I'm a (web) developer based in Toronto, ON.
+I'm a developer based in the GTA in Ontario, Canada.
 Nice to meet you!
 [Looking for a resume?
 Find it here!](https://crespire.github.io/crespire/resume) You can also visit my [portfolio page](https://crespire.dev/).

 ## Current Happenings
 * Writing a simple React Native application to understand the tooling and process.
 Hello weatherapp revisited!